Blog Updated Nov 2018

-Every time I teach a kombucha workshop (which is about 10-12 times per year!)
-I always get a TON of questions and a lot of overlapping ones.
+Every time I teach a kombucha workshop (Over 75+ in my last 7 years as an RHN) I always get a TON of questions and a lot of overlapping ones.
 I thought it was due time to put some answers up on here to help those home brewing!
 If you are just getting started with fermented foods, WELCOME to the world!

 Please comment below on this post if you have a question that wasn't answered, these are my top 12 questions answered!
 Onward…

 Q: Can I grow my own SCOBY from a purchased bottle of kombucha?